daytonaio/daytona/pkg/apiclient/docs/WorkspaceToolboxAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetProjectDirRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetWorkspaceDirRequest struct via the builder pattern

 Name | Type | Description  | Notes